"Autumns seem that season of beginning, spring." - Truman Capote

 Gidget (U.S., 1959)

 More '50s sea-'n'-sand fare, this time courtesy of Hollywood (tag line: "Watch out Brigitte, here comes Gidget!").
 In the first of a franchise, Sandra Dee stars in the title role as a virginal California teenager determined to become a real surfer girl.
-The Blu-ray is a major improvement from the pan-and-scan DVD that Columbia/Tri-Star released back in 2004; Gidget once again gets the full Cinemascope treatment it deserves.
+The Blu-ray is a major improvement from the pan-and-scan DVD that Columbia/Tri-Star released back in 2004; riding a wave, Gidget once again gets the full Cinemascope treatment it deserves.

 Bananas (U.S, 1971)